nasa/fprime/Svc/Deframer/docs/sdd.md

 Deframer supports two configurations for streaming data:

-1. **Poll:** This configuration supports byte stream drivers that have no thread.
+1. **Poll:** This configuration works with a passive byte stream driver.
    In this configuration, `Deframer` periodically polls the driver for buffers.
    If the polling succeeds (so a buffer _B_ is available), then `Deframer` owns _B_ for the rest of the cycle.

-2. **Push:** This configuration supports byte stream drivers that have their own threads.
+2. **Push:** This configuration works with an active byte stream driver.
    In this configuration the driver pushes buffers to the Deframer.
-   In this configuration, the Deframer permanently owns each buffer _B_ that it receives, and it deallocates _B_ when it is finished processing the data in _B_.
+   The Deframer permanently owns each buffer _B_ that it receives, and it deallocates _B_ when it is finished processing the data in _B_.